-The #1 detox tip to reduce toxic load (that we have direct control over) is what we choose to eat and drink, and the products we use in our home and on our skin.
+The #1 detox tip to reduce toxic load (that we have direct control over) is what we choose to eat and drink, and the products we use in our home, and apply on our skin.

 Non-organic veggies and fruits are heavily sprayed and contaminated with pesticides, herbicides, toxic heavy metals and glyphosate.
 Factory-farmed animal protein is injected with antibiotics, xenohormones and other poisonous chemicals, and the animals are fed a diet of genetically-modified corn, soy and other garbage.
 And, I won’t even get into the inhumane, stressful and horrific conditions in which these these animals live and are treated.

 Processed frankenfoods and fast foods are full of additives, chemicals, GMOs, Round Up ready glyphosate, pesticides, HFCS, trans fats, preservatives, wheat, corn, gluten, soy, artificial sweeteners, mycotoxins and rancid vegetable oils.
 We drink, shower and bathe in chlorinated and fluoridated water.